jwstegemann/fritz2/www/src/pages/headless/disclosure.md

 The simplest way is to hide and show the panel via the `display` property.

-For more in-depth information, see the section on [State depending Styling](#state-depending-styling).
+For more in-depth information, see the section on [State-Dependent Styling](#state-dependent-styling).
 :::

 ```kotlin